 wh (w h)

 @ can be used to specify a response file whose contents are added to the command line.

 -gameoption, the specified files will be loaded at startup.
 Without

--gamethey are just registered as available files and can then be added into game profiles in the Home screen.
+-gamethey are just registered as available files that can then be loaded in games.
 It is also possible to load data files at runtime by opening the Packages sidebar (see Task Bar) or with the

 -game, automatically also jump to a specific map.
 The map can be specified either as the map number, a pair of numbers (episode and map), or the map identifier (e.g., “MAP12”).